wp-plugins/auction-nudge/readme.txt

 * **Your eBay Feedback** - displays your most recent feedback comments

 This plugin allows you to add Auction Nudge within your posts and pages using shortcodes, as widgets or directly from within your theme.

+**Any problems and reading through <a target="_blank" href="https://www.auctionnudge.com/help">this</a> didn't help, then please do <a target="_blank" href="https://www.auctionnudge.com/contact">get in touch</a>.
+You will always get a prompt response from me.
+If you like the plugin, please show your appreciation by <a target="_blank" href="https://wordpress.org/support/view/plugin-reviews/auction-nudge?rate=5#postform">leaving a rating</a>.
+It really does help.**

 Available for the following international eBay sites: